sharmakim151-code/sales-analytics-dashboard-powerbi/README.md

 ## Key findings from the data

-- Top 3 mobile models account for a disproportionate share of revenue — identified using Top N dynamic filtering
+- Top 3 mobile models account for a disproportionate share of revenue, identified using Top N dynamic filtering
 - Sales vs target gap visualised using a gauge chart with a 5% growth target DAX measure
 - Drill-down from monthly to daily trend reveals day-of-week patterns invisible in aggregate views